MoDrazzz/wallapper-generator/README.md

 ## Check the wallpapers

 Checkout wallpapers created using this tool!
-The photos are being choosen from screenshots submitted by community on [discord server][discord].
+The photos are being choosen from screenshots submitted by community on [discord server][discord].<br />
 **https://plvacc.pl/newvacc/wallpapers.php**

 ## Installation